How to Invest in xAI Stock in 2025

 Some of the most active companies on Hiive right now are SpaceX, OpenAI, and xAI:

 Each listing of xAI stock is created by a unique seller who may be an employee, venture capitalist, or angel investor.
-Each seller sets their own asking price and quantity of shares for sale.
+Sellers set their own asking prices and quantity of shares for sale.

 Buyers can see each listing, accept a seller's asking price as listed, place bids and negotiate with sellers, or add a company to their watchlist.
 They can also see all recent transactions (prices and quantity of shares traded).